NCORE MENTORING PROGRAM

 What is the program?

 The purpose of the NCORE Mentoring Program is to foster and promote formal mentor/mentee relationships among NCORE attendees.
-For the first year, the program will target connecting entry/mid-level professionals with senior level professionals.
+The program will target connecting entry/mid-level professionals with senior level professionals.
 Both the mentor and mentee are intended to benefit from this relationship and learn from each other.

 How are mentors and mentees selected?